ANTI MONEY LAUNDERING AND COUNTER TERRORIST FINANCING POLICY

 system accurately and effectively.

-8.1 As part of the ongoing due diligence process, the company will monitor all transactions for any
+- 8.1 As part of the ongoing due diligence process, the company will monitor all transactions for

 suspicious activity as per above.

-8.2 In any instance where suspicion of money laundering or terrorist financing remains after further
+- 8.2 In any instance where suspicion of money laundering or terrorist financing remains after

 investigation, by either a natural or legal person, the company will implement the below to